Jackson-Reed High School: Attendance boundaries

 However, nearly 30% of the student body lives outside the school's boundaries.
 Those students come from all parts of the District, and students come to Jackson-Reed from 40 different schools in the city.

-Many of the students live in poor neighborhoods near the school.
+Many students live in poor neighborhoods near the school, and 12% receive free and reduced-price lunch benefits.

 Tenleytown, the neighborhood surrounding Jackson-Reed, has a median family income of over $80,000 as of 2012.

 The school's student body is ethnically mixed: 29% African American, 38% Caucasian, 24% Latin American, and 4% Asian American.

-12% of the students receive free and reduced lunch benefits.

 Curriculum

 Students are required to complete 24 credits for graduation, including courses in Art, English, Health and Physical Education, Mathematics, Music, Science, Social Studies, and World Languages.